gregfolker/hermes/README.md

 -----------------
 ### Usage

-Run `pbld` to start the interactive prompt to enter the project name, author, and primary language it will be written in
+Run `hermes` to start the interactive prompt to enter the project name, author, and primary language it will be written in

 `tab` and arrow-keys can be used to auto-complete in the menu for the programming language